ONLINE BANKING LOGIN

 She joined the Patriot team in 2015, and today serves as Chair of the Bank’s Compliance & Enterprise Risk Committee, as well as a member of its Audit, Steering and CRA Committees.
 She holds a Certified Regulator Compliance Manager certification, a highly regarded recognition by the American Bankers Association.

 With three decades of credit and risk management experience, she has held leadership positions at community-focused financial institutions and mortgage companies throughout the Tri-State area.
 Early in her banking career, Ms. Corprew was awarded honors for establishing a profitable mortgage center.

-A staunch advocate for teaching financial literacy skills, Ms. Corprew has led educational seminars and events at local schools, clubs and community organizations.
+A staunch advocate for teaching financial literacy skills, Ms. Corprew has led educational seminars and events at local schools, colleges, clubs and community organizations.
+Judith contributes to financial articles specific to credit cards, retirement planning and savings.
 She has also held workshops on first-time home buying, credit and budgeting.
-She is a member of the United Way and Stamford Financial Stability Collaborative, and has served as a financial coach for United Way.
+She is a member of the United Way and Stamford Financial Stability Collaborative and has served as a financial coach for United Way.